harelba/q/qsqlite.md

 * no way this could have been done without e2e testing
 * had to improve the reproducability of e2e test bugs in order to actually be effective
 * The non sql-like '+' operator created a lot of issues - It forced skewing the internal data model, and caused a lot of issues.
 Eventually had to decide to quite supporting it, making a breaking change, and provide similar functionality using UNION ALL.
 This led to a bit weaker error checking for headers in multiple files.
 There was always and issue with it, since files with '+' in the filename were not supported anyway.
 This also led to the understanding that merging globs behavior (e.g. multiple data loads for the same table) and file-concatenation was not good.
 Very scary, breaking existing e2e tests
+* Breaking something actually did a lot of good.
+Started to make progress again
+* Turns out that moving globs to the MFS layer eliminated the usage of max-attached-sqlite-databases, even though the tests were still working.
+This means that the tests did not do a good job.
+Anyway, fixed the tests, and found out as well that auto-storing qsql files during read cannot work out of the box for above-the-limit csv files, as they are using the adhoc db.
+Writing them as cached files actually wrote the entire adhoc db as the cached file name, making it larger and not native to query (and less reusable for other queries).
+Theoretically, this could have been solved, but since this is an optimization, I won't bother with it now.
+It would just skip the cache-storing of the extra files, and will cache only the below-the-attached-limit files.
+* Turns out that probably the UNION ALL capability of concatenating multiple files, which was complex to create, is not needed anymore, since the globs are handled within the TableCreator/DelimitedFileReader.
+Previously, the mess of exposing it up the stack, forced to create it.
+It allowed some progress, but the technical debt was probably worth fixing at that point.